This post may contain affiliate links, please see my disclosure policy to learn more.

 When I make rice I always make extra, to be used in recipes throughout the week, this cuts down on prep work later on.
 I make several dishes that use pre-cooked rice.

 Skillet meals are nice to make since they are usually pretty quick and you only have one pan to clean afterward.
 This can be made in an electric skillet or on the stovetop, dinner can be served directly from the skillet that it is made in.
 French Onion Rice Skillet takes less than 30 minutes to make and is quite tasty.

 Beef or vegetable broth can be used in place of French onion soup.

 French Onion Rice Skillet

 - 1 Tbs butter

 - 1 can french onion soup (beef or veg. broth) if using concentrate add 1 cup water to equal 18 ounces of liquid

 - 1 pkg dry onion soup mix

-- Stir in the french onion soup, rice and dry onion soup mix.
-Cover and simmer on Medium to Med/High stirring occasionally until liquid is absorbed and mixture has thickened.
+- Stir in the french onion soup, rice, and dry onion soup mix.
+Cover and simmer on Medium to Med/High stirring occasionally until liquid is absorbed and the mixture has thickened.
 Around 15 minutes.

 - Remove from heat and sprinkle cheese on top of the dish.
 Cover with the lid and let the cheese melt for around 2 minutes.